The Real Cost of Stress: Not Knowing Could be Killing You!

 You may not be able to take a fast run right after you open that email from your CEO, but here are a few things you can do to "pre-game" for stress and help your body maintain a healthy state and help fight off the damaging effects of stress.

 • Supporting the Adrenals may be beneficial in stressful situations.
-Supporting adrenaline with products such as Dr. Tennant’s® Adrenaline Support helps the body’s ability to manage cortisol.
+Supporting adrenaline with products such as Dr. Tennant’s® Adrenaline Support Formula helps the body’s ability to manage cortisol.
 Or Dr. Tennant’s® Adrenal Desiccated Glandular can help support the medulla and cortex for the body’s adrenals.

-• Dr. Tennant’s® Restore contains all the vital B vitamins and minerals and nutrients that are also lost when attacked by cortisol release.
+• Dr. Tennant’s® Restore contains all the vital B-vitamins and minerals and nutrients that are also lost when attacked by cortisol release.

 • Take high quality Zinc.
 Zinc cannot be stored in the body and must be replenished.
+(Also found in Dr. Tennant's® Restore.)

 Adrenal Studies